cloudfoundry/debugserver/README.md

 ## Remote debugging

-Assuming port forwarding is enabled on the local machine from port 17017 to the debug server.
-A program profile can be obtained by running hte following
+Assuming port forwarding is enabled on the local machine from port 17017 to the debug server, a program profile can be obtained by running the following
 command:

 ```